leonw774/folksongMusicDatabase/experiment_report.md

 P(c | s) = \frac{\exp(\text{score}(W_{c}, W_s)^{\tau})}{\sum_{c' \in C} \exp(\text{score}(W_{c'}, W_s)^{\tau})}
 $$

 We can call the $P(c | s)$ *scale score*.
 The $\tau$ in the equation is the "temperature" of the softmax function.
-To smooth the distribution so that the algorithm don't favor one chord over all the others, we choose $\tau = 8.0$ in implementation.
+To smooth the distribution we use $\tau = 8.0$ in implementation, so that the algorithm won't only choose the chord with highest score.

 We will also compute the *bar score*: the probability of each chord $c$ conditioned by the PCP of a bar $p$